Rytnix786/CSE470_Project/README.md

 #### Health Records
 - `POST /api/health-records` - Create health record
 - `GET /api/health-records/me` - Get user health records

+#### Notifications
+- `GET /api/notifications` - Get notifications for current user
+- `PATCH /api/notifications/:id/read` - Mark notification as read
+- `PATCH /api/notifications/read-all` - Mark all notifications as read

+## Security & RBAC

+### Role-Based Route Protection
+All API endpoints are protected with role-based access control:
+- Patient routes require `PATIENT` role
+- Doctor routes require `DOCTOR` role
+- Admin routes require `ADMIN` role
+- Public routes (doctor listings) require no authentication

+### Data Isolation Rules
+- Patients can only access their own appointments, prescriptions, and health records
+- Doctors can only access their own slots, appointments, and prescriptions
+- Admins can access verification requests but no patient/doctor data
+- All data access is filtered at the database query level

+### Notification Scoping
+- Enforced on backend with recipient-based filtering
+- Users cannot access notifications intended for other users or roles
+- Read operations are secured with authorization checks

 ## Testing Guide